i-sifat/dwm-testing/README.md

-# My Custom Dwm Build
+# My Custom Dwm Build From https://github.com/AlphaTechnolog

 This is my custom dwm build which not uses dwmblocks or something similar for bar, i created a custom script approaching the status2d patch :3